ASTR 1210 (O'Connell) Study Guide 20

 Strong magnetic fields are generated by motions in the liquid metallic

 hydrogen interiors of Jupiter & Saturn.
-These produce
+Because the magnetic fields

 Pseudo-color infrared image of